Free Shipping Over $150 Lower 48 States Details

 Compatibility Guide

-• Epson with flat specialty feed: Yes
+• Epson with top paper tray or specialty feed: Yes*

-• Canon with flat specialty feed: Yes
+• Canon with top paper tray or specialty feed: Yes*

 Printer Settings